Do you need a traditional or simplified Chinese translation?

 Traditional written Chinese can be extremely beautiful and is often considered an art form.
 That beauty comes with a price — it can be very difficult to learn the complex system of characters that constitutes traditional written Chinese, especially for non-native speakers.

 Part of the difficulty of learning traditional characters stems from the fact that they often share similar elements.
 The basis of each character, known as the radical, often points to a certain broader theme, like earth or fire.
 Several characters may have the same radical, so the character only takes on a more specific meaning when combined with additional marks.
 Consequently, a traditional character may require dozens of strokes, making traditional characters time-consuming to form, as well as to read.

 Additionally, each stroke needs to be just right — making a mistake in even just one stroke of the character can alter its meaning.

 The sheer number of characters and strokes that need to be memorized and mastered makes the learning of traditional Chinese characters quite difficult.

 In the interest of making the writing system more accessible, the Chinese government undertook the creation of a less complicated system of written Chinese — known as Pinyin — in the mid-20th century.
 The reforms focused on drastically reducing the number of strokes needed to form certain characters.

 With the simplified system, one new character element could be used to represent multiple individual character elements of the traditional writing system, for instance.
-This simplifies both the process of writing characters, and of learning Chinese writing since students must memorize fewer character components.
+This simplifies both the process of writing characters, and of learning Chinese writing since there are fewer character components for students to memorize.